 1 - 2 years

-Thus with the depreciation rate affecting your compensation value, there are points when after the 5-year mark it may make more financial sense to simply set aside some money for your possible mishap and keep only your third party insurance updated.
+Thus with the depreciation rate affecting your compensation value, there are points when after the 5-year mark it may make more financial sense to simply set aside some money for your possible mishap and keep only your third-party insurance updated.
 However, keep in mind, if your bike is new, or an expensive bike it makes sense to keep the own-damage cover since the compensation even with high depreciation rates still offers quite a bit of money.
 Lastly, you can also purchase a zero depreciation cover as an add-on to the existing own-damage plan.

 How Much Protection Needs to be Availed for Standalone Own Damage Insurance?

-In case of own damage insurance plan, the amount of protection that needs to be availed is dependent upon the IDV of the bike.
-Generally, a bike insurance coverage is dependent upon the Insured Declared Value of the two-wheeler, wherein the insurance provider makes payment only up to the IDV if any eventuality happens.
+In the case of your own damage insurance plan, the amount of protection that needs to be availed is dependent upon the IDV of the bike.
+Generally, a bike insurance coverage is dependent upon the Insured Declared Value of the two-wheeler, wherein the bike insurance provider makes payment only up to the IDV if any eventuality happens.
 Therefore, it would be right to assume that the amount that will be received by you will be dependent upon the existing market value of your bike.

 How is the Own-Damage Cover Premium Calculated?

 There are three main factors that are accounted for when calculating the bike insurance premium of a standalone own-damage bike insurance policy.
 The bike’s IDV, it’s cubic capacity and the age of the vehicle.
 However, doing this manually can be a tricky business.
 Hence, we have a premium calculator that will do all the work for you.

 Own Damage Bike Insurance - Renew Policy with InsuranceDekho